 Question: What would be a tip you have for someone just starting out in sales?

-Josh Pheneger: Don’t go in with everything figured out.
+Josh Pheneger: If you want to be a new breed of salesperson, don’t go in with everything figured out.
 It’s ok to mess up, and if you do, learn from it.
 I did this for way too long, and I definitely still struggle with it.
 But don’t shy away from the things that you aren’t good at or make you feel uncomfortable because leaning into these situations teaches you the most!